zs-nemecz/zs-nemecz.github.io/README.md

-# Hello World, this is the website of Zsuzsanna Nemecz.
+# Personal website created with Jekyll.